 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

-Mark Tulin from Palm Springs, California on September 19, 2020:
+Mark Tulin from Long Beach, California on September 19, 2020:

 I'm another one with COPD.
 Very good writing, good luck, and good health.